Glenn Ivey: 2022

-On October 26, 2021, Ivey again declared his candidacy for the House of Representatives in Maryland's 4th congressional district, seeking to succeed outgoing Representative Anthony Brown, who ran for attorney general of Maryland in 2022.
+On October 26, 2021, Ivey again declared his candidacy for the House of Representatives in Maryland's 4th congressional district, seeking to succeed outgoing three-term Democrat Anthony Brown, who ran for attorney general of Maryland in 2022.
+Redistricting after the 2020 census had preserved the 4th's longstanding heavy Democratic tint, and it was understood that whoever won the Democratic primary would be heavily favored in the general election.

-During the primary, he was endorsed by The Washington Post, former Maryland governor Parris Glendening, former Prince George's County executive Rushern Baker, former Montgomery County executive Ike Leggett, and various municipal leaders.
-The New York Times called the race a proxy fight over Israel.
-The United Democracy Project, a super PAC established by the American Israel Public Affairs Committee, spent $5.9 million on Ivey's campaign, while J Street spent $720,000 on former U.S. Representative Donna Edwards's campaign.
-Ivey downplayed the help he received from AIPAC and its allies, telling The Post that while their support was "extremely helpful", voters in the district weren't especially concerned about Israel.

-Ivey turned a 13-point deficit into a five-point lead over Edwards by early June, weeks before United Democracy Project began running TV ads on June 17.
+During the primary, he was endorsed by The Washington Post, former Maryland governor Parris Glendening, former Prince George's county executive Rushern Baker, former Montgomery county executive Ike Leggett, and various municipal leaders.
+Ivey turned a 13-point deficit into a five-point lead over Edwards by early June.

 The primary was held on July 19, 2022.
 Ivey defeated Edwards, 51.8% to 35.2%, a margin of 13,677 votes out of 82,662 cast.
 Former state delegate Angela Angel took 5.7% of the vote.

-Ivey won the general election on November 8, 2022, defeating Republican nominee Jeff Warner.
+Ivey won the general election on November 8, 2022, defeating Republican nominee Jeff Warner with over 90 percent of the vote, one of the largest margins for a Democrat facing major-party opposition.